revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 <blockquote markdown="1">

-Dependency Injection (DI) is a design pattern that removes the dependency from the programming code so that it can be easy to manage and test the application.
-Dependency Injection makes our programming code loosely coupled.
+Dependency Injection (DI) is a design pattern that removes the dependency from the programming code so that it can be easy to manage and test the application.Dependency Injection makes our programming code loosely coupled.

 </blockquote>